-Cyberattack downs city computers in Pensacola, site of Navy attack
+Cyberattack downs city computers in site of navy attack

 TALLAHASSEE, Fla.
 (AP) — Federal authorities are investigating a cyberattack on the city of Pensacola, Florida, home to the naval air station where a Saudi flight student killed three sailors and wounded eight others on Friday.

+“I can confirm the city of Pensacola has experienced a cyberattack and we’ve disconnected much of our city’s network until the issue can be resolved,” said the city’s spokeswoman, Kaycee Lagarde.

-A spokeswoman for the city said federal authorities were alerted to the cyberattack as a precaution, in light of the deadly violence at the Pensacola Naval Air Station.
+“As a precaution we have reported the incident to the federal government,” Lagarde said, acknowledging the deadly violence at the Pensacola Naval Air Station.

-City officials became aware of the attack early Saturday morning, hours after the shooting, but expressed caution about linking the two incidents — although they were not prepared to outright dismiss any connections.
+City officials became aware of the attack at about 1:30 a.m.
+Saturday, many hours after the shooting, but expressed caution about linking the two incidents — although they were not prepared to outright dismiss any connections.

+“It’s too early to confirm or dispel,” Lagarde said.
+“That would be a question for the federal agencies.”

+A spokesman for the FBI in Pensacola said he could not confirm if his agency had a role in the cyberartack investigation.

 Much of the city’s computer systems remained offline Monday morning.
 However, city officials stressed that all emergency services were running, including 911 services.